Chapter 13.05

 (6) The council shall have power and authority, by resolution and publication, to designate specific days, dates or hours during which users of water from the city system may use water for irrigation purposes, and may prohibit the use of water from the city system for purposes of irrigation and it shall be unlawful for any person to irrigate or sprinkle in violation of such proclamation.

-13.05.050 Council to set rates and other charges.
+13.05.050 Council to set connection fees, penalties and other charges.

-13.05.090 Application for connection or discontinuance of water service – Requirements.
+13.05.090 Application for connection to water system – Requirements.

 13.05.100 Installation of service from main to curb line or property line.

-Upon payment of the connection fee, the city shall install a service pipe from the main to the curb or to the property line of the street in which the main is located, including curb stop, meter, and meter box and it shall be the duty of the city to maintain said service line from the main to the curb or property line of the street in which the main is located.
-The consumer shall, at his own expense, install pipes from the curb or the property line of the street in which the main is located to the facilities as desired on his premises, subject always to building, plumbing, and sanitation codes and required inspections of the city.
+(3) The consumer shall, at consumer’s own expense, install pipes from the curb or the property line of the street in which the main is located to the facilities as desired on consumer’s premises, subject always to building, plumbing, and sanitation codes and required inspections of the city.
 (Ord.
+533 § 1, 2016; Ord.
 38 § 11, 1967)

 13.05.110 Services outside the city.

 The city may furnish water to places, individuals, companies, towns, and water districts outside the boundaries of the city and may charge therefor rates fixed by the council.
 In case such service is to companies, towns, or water districts, the aforesaid shall furnish to the city a map of its system, the number of consumers, and other information when called upon to do so, and the city may refuse to sell water to consumers who do not comply with the requirements of this section.
 (Ord.
+533 § 1, 2016; Ord.
 38 § 12, 1967)

 13.05.120 Separate service to each house, unit, building or installation.